The Story Of Hansel & Gretel

 Hansel And Gretel Story - Chapter 1

 Down in the valley was a wood.
 Next to the wood was a cottage.
-And in the cottage lived a wood-cutter and his two children—a little boy called Hansel, and his sister, Gretel.
+And in the cottage lived a wood-cutter and his two children—a little boy named Hansel, and his sister, Gretel.

 The wood-cutter was a very poor man.
 Work was scarce and he had fallen on very hard times.
 He couldn’t even earn enough to feed the family every day, so—more often than not—the children went hungry.